Every time someone asks me how I “got into tech,” I think to myself, “Oh yeah – I should just make this into a blog post!”

 The salary went up by $13,000, which meant that I could decrease the number of days a week I was working as a tutor in the evenings and quit babysitting all together.

 I moved from strictly Tier 1 helpdesk to proactive maintenance of networks, servers, backups, and occasional office IT troubleshooting and relocation projects.
 I spent 14 months there.
 And I learned a lot about the more higher level architecture of how corporate IT systems worked, especially in small to mid-sized businesses.

 I was hired with another girl on the same day.
-She got a job at Google.
+After a year, she got a job at Google.
 I knew I had to leave, because there was no way I could cope on a day to day basis without her.
 So I started looking for a new job frantically.
-(One of the biggest reasons why she was looking for a new job in the first place was because she was uncomfortable with the way one of the head honchos were treating me.)

 💻 Technical Services Engineer 💻